santhanuv/sanarch/README.md

 ## How to use the script

 ### Command:
-`python -m sanarch` when inside the root directory or `sanarch` when in virtual enviroment can be used to invoke the script.
+`python -m sanarch` when inside the root directory of the project or `sanarch` when in virtual enviroment can be used to invoke the script.
 ### Arguments:
 `_path-to-config-file_` : Path to the config file used.
 (Required) `_root-password_` : Password for the root user.
 (Required)